Pivot Points: A Quick-Reference Tool for Intra-Day Trading

-Pivot points are set by taking the high, low, and close price levels of a stock market index or individual security for the previous day or week and basing support and resistance levels from there by multiplying those numbers by simple factors.
+Pivot points are based on the high, low, and close price levels of a stock market index or individual security for the previous day or week.
+Traders use these levels to set support and resistance levels by multiplying the high, low, and close prices by simple factors.

 A corporation is a business entity which has filed articles of incorporation